mojaloop/integration-toolkit/itk-minimal/test/loadtest/README.md

 ```

 You should see the docker containers start and begin logging output to the terminal.

+As the test proceeds you should see the various containers across all three hosts writing log messages to the terminal
+sessions.

 The k6 docker container will write a summary to the terminal at the end of the test.
 You can validate that funds have
 been sent correctly via the Mifos portal on host 1.